fontysrobotics/Human-Body-Tracker-v02/docs/system.md

 Taking a look at the SOC - FPGA we can see the following blocks in the the design:

-- **SPI:** The devkit contains a class of modules dedicated for high efficiency SPI communication with support for various modes, this offloads the need to spend time developing the SPI block and it ensures a high quality and reduction of errors relatively to self developed modules.
+- **SPI (optional I2C):** The devkit contains a class of modules dedicated for high efficiency SPI and I2C communication with support for various modes, this offloads the need to spend time developing the FPGA blocks and it ensures a high quality and reduction of errors relatively to self developed modules.
 The block acts only as hardware decode/encode interface for the rest of the system, multiple parallel blocks can be used for higher data throughput.
-Most of the sensor on the market run SPI Standard in Slave Mode.
-The reason why SPI is a good choice over other data buses is that the clocking and synchronization is done through a dedicated data line as well as well as the selection is data transmission is more reliable then other interfaces when the cables increase in length with the disadvantage that the number of data lanes is higher then other solutions.
+Most of the sensor on the market run SPI Standard in Slave Mode or I2C Data Bus.
+The reason why SPI is a good choice over I2C is that the transmission is more reliable when the length of the cables increase and bus contains both an input and output data lane.
+I2C advantage is the smaller amount of wires used in the bus connection as well as the ease of use in adding new device to the bus.
+The project will prefer the SPI interface for sensor that supports both and will use I2C when the need arises.

 - **Stage I Sensor processor:** The block has a dual role, to process sensor data and to execute calls to the sensor array in order to calibrate, initialize and request data.
 The block will translate simple instructions from the CPU and encode the instructions in a sensor compatible format, pass them to the sensor array and decode and push any data or responses the sensors return.
 The block can be discarded depending on the data the sensor outputs and the rate of the calls.